 But, with the conversion of the old World Bar into its new incarnation, Hopscotch Urban Beer Bar, you will no longer be short of a drink when sitting south of the Yarra.
 Boasting more than 30 taps and ample space to fit groups of any size, it’s a welcome addition to an area whose craft beer credentials have previously been kept intact solely by the Belgian Beer Café.

-Created by John Ahern and Steve Garcia of the Publican Group – who also own Melbourne venues Terra Rossa and the temporarily closed State of Grace – they saw a need to refresh what World was offering Southbank punters and recognised there were few places focusing on the beverage side of the industry.
+Created by John Ahern and Steve Garcia of the Publican Group – who also own Melbourne venues Terra Rossa and State of Grace – they saw a need to refresh what World was offering Southbank punters and recognised there were few places focusing on the beverage side of the industry.

 What they have created is a neon filled, Club Tropicana style space that you’d never suspect hid behind the glassed terraces of Riverside Quay.
 Hanging plants, floral murals and illustrations of the brewing process intermingle, while above the bar the neon urges "TAKE ME, I'M YOURS".